Our Team

 Olga Jiménez Díaz

-Olga Jiménez Díaz is an Early Childhood and Primary Education teacher and currently a PhD student in Psychology.
-She is a pre-doctoral fellow under the University Teacher Training Programme (FPU) of the Ministry of Science, Innovation and Universities of the Spanish Government.
-She belongs to the Department of Developmental and Educational Psychology at the Universidad de Sevilla.
-Her line of research focuses on understanding the phenomenon of cyberhate in adolescents and young people.
+Olga Jiménez Díaz iholds a PhD in Psychology from the University of Seville and is a qualified teacher in Early Childhood and Primary Education.
+She is a postdoctoral researcher funded by the University Teacher Training Programme (FPU) of the Spanish Ministry of Science, Innovation and Universities.
+She is a member of the Department of Developmental and Educational Psychology at the University of Seville.
+Her research focuses on understanding and preventing cyberhate in adolescence, examining its relationship with other forms of cyberviolence and the psychosocial factors involved in its emergence and maintenance.

 Perfil en ORCID: 0000-0003-1896-2737